 Cancer treatments have evolved significantly over time including the use of oral chemotherapy.
-However, due to limitations in data sources and measure specifications, capturing the use of oral chemotherapy is not always feasible.
+However, due to limitations in data sources and measure specifications, the Committee recognized that capturing the use of oral chemotherapy is not always feasible.

 New eMeasure Versions of Endorsed Measures